JensJoschi/intelligence/README.md

 This repo is not about research _on_ intelligence, I am not a psychologist.
 It is more about discussing the implications of high intelligence for our children, our teaching environment, and outreach options.

-I am looking for **collaborators/coauthors** with different points of view (different country, age of children, twice-exceptional kids)!
+I am looking for **collaborators/coauthors** with different points of view (different country, honors vs non-honors teachers, neurodiverse staff, age of children, twice-exceptional kids)!

 Currently this repo has three drafts: